sourcegraph-testing/ce-demo-notebooks/intel-oss-repos.snb.md

 context:global repo:^github\.com/intel/hyperscan$ type:commit CSV patternType:literal
 ```

+Sourcegraph search makes a massive, complex codebase quickly and easily navigable.
+Unite your software teams across the org with Sourcegraph search.

 ## Look for usage examples:

 Say you're a developer looking for inspiration about how you could implement authN and authZ in C++.
 With our symbol search and our `lang:` filter, it's a piece of cake to find places to investigate: